Eden Court Theatre: Present day

 Eden Court reopened in November 2007, having undergone a complete refurbishment and extension by Robertson Construction and Page\Park Architects.
 Upon its reopening it became the largest combined arts centre in Scotland.
-With the reconstruction complete the theatre now has two auditoriums, the main auditorium, renamed the Empire Theatre has a capacity of just under 840.
-The second auditorium, named the One Touch Theatre has a capacity of approximately 270.
+With the reconstruction complete the theatre now has two auditoriums.
+The main auditorium, renamed the Empire Theatre, has a capacity of just under 840.
+The second auditorium, named the OneTouch Theatre, has a capacity of about 270.
 The two new cinemas, La Scala and The Playhouse, have capacities of 125 and 78 respectively.

 The Empire Theatre, La Scala and Playhouse are named after the former venues of those names (the first La Scala was a cinema in Strother's Lane which closed down in the 1990s).
-The One Touch Theatre is named after the OneTouch Ultra diabetes monitor, produced by local employer LifeScan.
-La Scala and Playhouse host the annual Inverness Film Festival which includes many Scottish Premieres and niche and foreign language films.
+The OneTouch Theatre is named after the OneTouch Ultra diabetes monitor, produced by local employer LifeScan.
+La Scala and Playhouse host the annual Inverness Film Festival which includes many Scottish premieres, as well as independent and foreign language films.

 The refurbished theatre also includes the Jim Love Studio, named after the late Inverness Courier editor.

 Awards

 The theatre has won an award from the Royal Institution of Chartered Surveyors (RICS).
 It won the Community Benefit prize at the 2008 awards.

-It won the 2009 "Specialist Carpentry Refurbishment Award" for the high standard of carpentry work carried out in the Bishops Palace as undertaken by specialist contractor Ryvoan Developments.
+It won the 2009 "Specialist Carpentry Refurbishment Award" for the high standard of carpentry work carried out in the Bishop's Palace as undertaken by specialist contractor Ryvoan Developments.

+In 2024, Eden Court Highlands won the Venue of the Year award at the MG ALBA Scots Trad Music Awards.